canjs/canjs/map/define/doc/value.md

 @body

-There is a third way to provide a default value, which is explained in the [can.Map.prototype.define.Value Value] docs page. `value` lowercased is for providing default values for a property type, while `Value` uppercased is for providing a constructor function, which will be invoked with `new` to create a default value for each instance of this map.
+There is a third way to provide a default value, which is explained in the [can.Map.prototype.define.ValueConstructor Value] docs page. `value` lowercased is for providing default values for a property type, while `Value` uppercased is for providing a constructor function, which will be invoked with `new` to create a default value for each instance of this map.